turtl/www/views/pages/faq.md

 break it.
 Although Turtl has not yet been vetted in this way, one of our main goals is to gain the trust of the crypto-security community.

-# What is not open source?
+# What is *not* open source?

-Currently, the admin system we use to manage the database, our internal analytics system, and the payment system.
+Currently, the admin system we use to manage the database, our internal analytics system, and our payment system.
+These tools are not necessary to run Turtl yourself.

 Everything else (the clients, the API server, and everything in between) is open source.

-These tools are not necessary to run Turtl yourself, and as they only have access to encrypted data, they do not need to be peer reviewed.

 # Can I run my own Turtl server?